 What is a relaxed performance?

 Relaxed performances are less formal and have a more supportive atmosphere allowing everyone to experience the joy of live performance.
+This means we'll take a relaxed attitude to noise and movement in the auditorium.
+Latecomers will be admitted, and re-admittance will be allowed throughout the show.
 Everyone is welcome to attend, however customers with an autistic spectrum condition, sensory sensitivity, communication or learning disability may find these performances particularly beneficial.
 The relaxed performance is still the same show, but with some small changes including:

 Visual Stories are designed to help customers with a variety of special needs and those on the autistic spectrum to prepare for their visit to Perth Theatre.